citusdata/citus_docs/use_cases/realtime_analytics.rst

   + ) h

-Now, if you want to get the number of requests which came from America in your dashboard, your can modify the dashboard query to look like this:
+Now, if you want to get the number of requests which came from America in your dashboard, you can modify the dashboard query to look like this:

 .. code-block:: sql